Hank Lebioda betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Hank Lebioda of the United States looks on prior to his shot on the eighth tee during the first round of the Simmons Bank Open for the Snedeker Foundation 2025 at Vanderbilt Legends Club on September 11, 2025 in Franklin, Tennessee.
+(Johnnie Izquierdo/Getty Images)

-Hank Lebioda has missed the cut in his last two appearances at the Sony Open in Hawaii, posting scores of 4-under in 2022 and 1-under in 2021.
+Hank Lebioda has missed the cut in his last two appearances at this tournament, including a 4-under total in 2022.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of making his first weekend at this tournament.
+15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.

 Lebioda's recent history at the Sony Open in Hawaii